Gustave Lanson: Biography

 In 1911 Lanson was a visiting professor at Columbia University in New York City.
 During this period he travelled extensively in the United States, visiting a number of college campuses, and later wrote about his experiences.
 Lanson was struck by the importance of religion on American campuses, though he also commented that the unity inspired by shared religion was fading in favor of shared interest in collegiate sports, particularly American football.

+Lanson was the second President of the Modern Humanities Research Association, for the years 1919–20.

 In 1919, he became director of the École Normale Supérieure; for years he was the target of Jean-Paul Sartre’s satirical attacks, and got particularly upset with a 1927 antimilitarist satirical cartoon published by Sartre and Georges Canguilhem in the University revue.
 In the same year he was finally led to resign after a media prank by Sartre and his comrades.
 In 1927 Lanson's working library of approximately 11,000 volumes was sold to Duke University, in Durham, North Carolina for a sum of 125,000 francs.

 Lanson's reputation, particularly in the United States, steadily declined in the years after his death, reaching its nadir in the late 1950s and 1960s.
 In the era of the New Criticism, with its interest in the exploration of metaphor and image and the distancing of a text from the circumstances that created it, Lanson was seen as a pedant obsessed with historical and biological trivia and a rigid and unliterary philology.
 In recent years, however, with critics exploring possible commonalities between formal and historical methods and with more intense and less teleological studies of the history of criticism, interest in Lanson has grown.